 - Prerequisite courses or degree program requirements.

-- Admissions requirements including GPA minimums and GRE scores.
+- Admission requirements, including GPA minimums and GRE scores.

 CAA-Accredited Speech Pathology Graduate Programs

-While schools are also accredited by independent bodies recognized by the U.S. Department of Education, SLP programs are accredited individually.
-This is something to keep in mind when comparing different programs.
+While schools are also accredited by independent bodies recognized by the U.S. Department of Education, SLP programs are accredited separately.
+A university can be institutionally accredited, but the SLP program still needs CAA accreditation/candidacy to meet the profession’s recognized program standards.

 Are There Less Competitive Speech Pathology Graduate Programs?